Places to Paddle tm

 • GPS: N 27 deg 43.622' W 080 deg 46.563'

-• Fee: none
+• Fee: Check with Middleton's

 • Description: dirt banks off the parking areas (paved ramp also available)

-• Parking: Adjacent, unpaved
+• Parking: adjacent unpaved

 • Facilities: Restrooms, picnic tables, bait shop with drinks and snacks, camping areas, and best of all, SHOWERS!